Last updated 2024-10-30

 The following vehicles are insured based on their value as declared by the owner:

-• Commercial vehicles over 5,000 kg gross vehicle weight (GVW)
+- all commercial vehicles over 5,000 kilograms (kg) gross vehicle weight (GVW), and

-• certain commercial vehicles under 5, 000 kg GVW including:
+- certain commercial vehicles under 5,000 kg GVW, which includes

 Amount payable to customer

-For total loss claims, the amount payable to the insured is the lesser of the
+For a total loss, the amount payable to the customer is the lesser of the

-Important: When the total loss is paid under Basic Vehicle Damage coverage for non-responsible customers, the amount payable is the greater amount of the two values.
+Important: Declared value is only material to claims under Own Damage coverage.
+When a total loss is paid under Basic Vehicle Damage coverage or Third Party Liability (TPL) coverage, the amount payable is ACV.

 Example of a declared value adjustment